sanjeevrajshanmugam/DS_JAVA_MODULE-07/README.md

 ## Result:
 The program successfully computes the longest length of the nested set s[k] for the given permutation array.

-# Flattening a Nested List Using an Iterator
+# EX 10 Flattening a Nested List Using an Iterator
-## DATE:05/09/25

 ## AIM:
 To design and implement a class NestedIterator that flattens a nested list of integers such that all integers can be accessed sequentially using an iterator interface (next() and hasNext()).
 ## Algorithm